birendpatel/CSV-Parser/README.md

     puts(csv->data[0][0]);
     puts(csv->data[csv->rows - 1][csv->cols - 1]);

-    //but you can copy rows or columns of homogenous data to the type you need.
+    //you can copy rows or columns of homogenous data to the type you need.
     //for example, pack a row of long int values into a standard C array long *data_in_first_row = csv_rowl(csv, 0, 10, &error);
     if (error != CSV_SUCCESS) fprintf(stderr, "%s", csv_errno_decode(error));